Diagnosis Of Coronavirus Patient In California Was Delayed For Days

 "It's not so much a question of if this will happen anymore, but more really a question of when it will happen — and how many people in this country will have severe illness," the CDC's Dr. Nancy Messonnier said.

-Reiterating guidance from the CDC and other health agencies, the California health department said the primary defense to keep the coronavirus from spreading includes basic steps such as washing hands with soap and water and avoiding close contact with anyone who is sick.
+Reiterating guidance from the CDC and other health agencies, the California Department of Public Health said the primary defense to keep the coronavirus from spreading includes basic steps such as washing hands with soap and water and avoiding close contact with anyone who is sick.